2024 Solar Incentives Guide for Westmont, IL - Tax Credits & Rebates

 Federal Solar Incentives

 Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit will apply to you, speak with your local Westmont solar installers.
+Your local Westmont solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives